Saraiki cuisine: Dishes

 Curry is referred to as bhaji in Saraiki, whether vegetables, meat, or mixed, which is different than nomenclature in some other South Asian cuisines.
-Curries made from the flower buds of moringa (locally known as sohanjrra'n) and jachnar are considered delicacies in the region.
+Curries made from the flower buds of moringa (locally known as sohanjrra'n) and jachnar are considered specialities of the region.

-Sohbat is a food of Saraiki belt of Khyber Pakhtunkhwa, Pakistan and Saraiki belt of south Punjab, Pakistan.
-It is the traditional dish of Damaan and other Saraiki belt of Bhakkar, Layyah, Tonsa, Vehoa, and Dera Ghazi Khan.
+Sohbat is a food of the Saraiki belts of Khyber Pakhtunkhwa, Pakistan and south Punjab, Pakistan.
+It is the traditional dish of Damaan and other Saraiki belts of Bhakkar, Layyah, Tonsa, Vehoa, and Dera Ghazi Khan.